Norwegian County Road 415

 Norwegian county road 415 (Fv415) is a Norwegian county road in Agder county, Norway.
-The 37.3 km long highway runs between the European route E18 highway at Fiane in Tvedestrand municipality and the Norwegian National Road 41 at Myråsen, just south of the village of Åmli in Åmli municipality.
+The 37.3 km long highway runs between the European route E18 highway at Fiane in Tvedestrand Municipality and the Norwegian National Road 41 at Myråsen, just south of the village of Åmli in Åmli Municipality.
 The Norwegian County Road 412 splits off from this road to connect to Nelaug and the Nelaug Station.
-The Norwegian County Road 414 connects to this road at Ubergsmoen and heads north into Vegårshei.
+The Norwegian County Road 414 connects to this road at Ubergsmoen and heads north into Vegårshei Municipality.